-Visit this elephant sanctuary in Chiang Mai for a close encounter with elephants rescued from logging and elephant riding.
-Join a small group in beautiful natural surroundings and feed the elephants, walk with them, watching them forage along the way.
-Help to reforest their natural habitat by planting saplings or tying protective Buddhist sashes to the trunks of trees.
+Guests to this elephant sanctuary in Chiang Mai will experience a close encounter with rescued elephants as part of a small group in beautiful natural surroundings.
+Feed the elephants, and walk with them through the forest as they stop to forage along the way.
+Help to reforest their natural habitat by planting saplings or tying protective Buddhist sashes around the trunks of trees.

 Spend the day with three elephants retired from a hard life of logging and elephant riding.
 At this elephant sanctuary, an emphasis is placed on providing visitors with insights into the nature of elephants, how to properly care for them, and interact with them respectfully.
 The program includes a visit to Elephant Nature Park where you can see the resident herds socializing.

 Set high in the lush mountains near Baan Lao, this elephant sanctuary boasts some of the most stunning scenery in Northern Thailand.
 Walk with rescued elephants along mountain paths, feed the elephants, and watch them bathe and play happily in the mud pit, making for an unforgettable day.
 This project also offers sanctuary to cows, dogs, wild boar and other rescued animals.

 Become an elephant sanctuary volunteer and spend an unforgettable week in the jungle with a small group of volunteers caring for the elephants and learning about the Karen people who have a generations-old tradition of working with elephants.
 You will have the opportunity to positively impact the lives of the elephants and people in the local community.

 Join our eco-volunteer program and play a vital role in helping to protect and regenerate 25,000 acres of forest so that elephants and other native species can re-populate the wildlife reserve.
 The elephants at this project are free to roam the sanctuary, offering volunteers the special experience of observing them foraging and socializing at will in nature.